-To give you maximum choices in shaping a signature acoustic guitar sound, we have a broad and deep selection that includes Aluminum Bronze, Earthwood 80/20 Bronze, Everlast Coated Phosphor Bronze, Phosphor Bronze Acoustic Slinky, Everlast Coated 80/20 Bronze, and Ernesto Palla Nylon Classical strings.
+To give you maximum choices in shaping a signature acoustic guitar sound, we have a broad and deep selection that includes Aluminum Bronze, Earthwood 80/20 Bronze, Everlast Coated Phosphor Bronze, Earthwood Phosphor Bronze, and Everlast Coated 80/20 Bronze.

 Bass Guitar Strings

-Ernie Ball’s relationship with the bass go way back.
-Working alongside legend Leo Fender he helped reshape the bass guitar to the realities of modern music’s sonic and performance demands.
-The Music Man collection of basses and guitars boasts a stellar artist lineup that includes bassists like Paul McCartney, Tony Levin and Mark Hoppus.
+Ernie Ball’s relationship with the bass goes way back to the 1970s.
+The Music Man collection of basses and guitars boasts a stellar artist lineup that includes bassists like Paul McCartney, Tony Levin, and Mark Hoppus.

-With more than 100 different choices and string packs designed for 4-, 5-, and 6-string bass plus long-scale and ⅝-scale bass options, Ernie Ball produces the right string for your bass and music.
+With more than 100 different choices and string packs designed for four, five, and six-string configurations, including long-scale and short scale options, Ernie Ball is guaranteed to have the right pack for you.